Blackleaf Vodka Brings a New Taste to Your Home Bar

 To convey the premium positioning on the product, the Blackleaf bottle is sleek, black, and features clean lines.
 Organic, Kevin explains, doesn’t have to be simple or humble.
 In this case, organic means the product focuses on quality ingredients and minimal environmental impact, but it doesn’t compromise on a sophisticated look or taste.
 But an organic, premium product also doesn’t have to break the bank.
 Blackleaf Vodka sits at a modern price point on the shelf, generally priced between Tito’s and Grey Goose.
 So any dinner party or night out can get a taste of Blackleaf.

-During our visit, Kevin mixed us a few of his favorite drinks.
+When we met Kevin last year, he mixed us a few of his favorite drinks.
 We usually hear from marketing and other sellers that good vodka is odorless and flavorless.
 However, the folks at Blackleaf believe the right ingredients and distilling techniques can create unique and special flavors.
 We tried Blackleaf by itself before mixing cocktails and found the taste was very smooth but had a recognizable character.

 Kevin’s go-to cocktail for us was the French 1889.
 It’s mixed with 2 oz Blackleaf, 2 oz Prosecco, 1 oz Elderflower liqueur, 1 oz lemon juice.
 The bubbles from the Prosecco and fruity flavors made this a perfect summer cocktail.